View Darrell Morelock's Obituary on InYork.com and share memories

 |

-Born on February 7, 1956 in Hanover, Pa; he was the son of Richard and Mary (Wetzel) Morelock.
+He was the son of Richard and Mary Morelock of Spring Grove, Pennsylvania.

-He attended Spring Grove High School.
-He was a proud member of Prince Athletic Association and West Manchester VFW 7374 Pool League.
-He retired in 2016, after 42 years of CNC operating at Johnson Controls in York, Pa.
-He enjoyed time at Lake Redman bass fishing in his boat, playing practical jokes on his 2 grandchildren, and decorating for holidays.
+He was retired from Johnson Control after 43 years of service.
+Darrell had a rare blood disease,

+Multiple Myeloma, and gave his body to Science Care in hopes of helping someone else with this disease.

-In addition to his parents, Zip is survived by his companion Holly Bull and in the memories of family and friends.
+He is survived by his parents, friend Holly Bull, and aunts, uncles, and cousins.